omarfarukpial/Clean-Coding-Note/README.md

    - F2: Output Arguments
       - Generally arguments are expected to be used as input.
 Such as:

-              public addFooter(String footer) {
+              public void addFooter(String footer) {
                  // footer will be added to a document or report.
               }

         In this example the argument footer is an input and it is going to add as a footer on a different file.
       - But in some cases arguments can act as a output.
 Then the state should be changed.
 Example:

+              public void appendFooter(Report report) {
+                 // A new footer will be added to report document.
+              }

+        In this example the argument report is acting as an output file.
+A footer is going to be added inside the report document.
+        In this case, we can use something like this for clean code,

+              Report report = new Report();
+              report.appendFooter();

+        The appendFooter method should be implemented in Report class.
+   - F3: Flag Arguments
+      - If a function takes boolean arguments then it is doing more than one task.
+If the argument is `true` then one task and if `false` then another task.
+      - For this scenerio we need to separate that function in two.
+      - Example:

+              public void person(boolean isTeacher) {
+                 if(isTeacher) System.out.println("Lunch will be provided.");
+                 else System.out.println("Lunch will not be provided.");
+              }

+              public static void main() {
+                 person(true);
+              }

+        Indeed this is a bad practice.
+Inside the main() nobody will understand what the person(true) is doing.
+        We should modify this code as,

+              public void personAsTeacher() {
+              System.out.println("Lunch will be provided.");
+              }

+              public void personAsStudent() {
+              System.out.println("Lunch will not be provided.");
+              }

+        Now we can call them separately.
+     - F4: Dead Function
+        - Functions that are no longer being used or called is known as dead function.
+        - Dead functions should be discarded.

+4.